fractalide/fractalide-website-styx/data/site-partials/stack.md

                                 <b class="text_white">Problem:</b> We all know banks or governments can cut access to your bank account.
 Few realize a centralized website wrapping a smart contract can cut your service.
 This violates the ethos of decentralized cryptocurrencies.
                             </p>
                             <p class="text_white">
-                                <b class="text_white">Solution:</b> The Fractalide project consists of a new browser and an dapp marketplace.
+                                <b class="text_white">Solution:</b> The Fractalide project consists of a new dapp browser and a dapp marketplace.
 The browser, Hyperflow, lets people run cryptocurrencies and their dapps.
 The marketplace, Fractalmarket, lets people buy, sell and share dapps.
                             </p>
                             <button class="btn btn-lg btn-default" onclick="location.href = 'https://docs.google.com/forms/d/e/1FAIpQLSfJYF5LM5MD-IaEqJAZ-oboUi-IDnGaH7II5yg1_1WfIadhPw/viewform?usp=sf_link';">Sign up for early access</button>
                         </div>